SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 `dynamichmc_inference` uses [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl) to
- perform the bayesian parameter estimation. `prob` can be any `DEProblem`, `data` is the set of observations for our model whihc is to be used in the Bayesian Inference process. `priors` represent the choice of prior distributions for the parameters to be determined, passed as an array of [Distributions.jl] (https://juliastats.github.io/Distributions.jl/latest/) distributions. `t` is the array of time points. `transformations` is an array of [Tranformations](https://github.com/tpapp/ContinuousTransformations.jl) imposed for constraining the
+ perform the bayesian parameter estimation. `prob` can be any `DEProblem`, `data` is the set of observations for our model which is to be used in the Bayesian Inference process. `priors` represent the choice of prior distributions for the parameters to be determined, passed as an array of [Distributions.jl] (https://juliastats.github.io/Distributions.jl/latest/) distributions. `t` is the array of time points. `transformations` is an array of [Tranformations](https://github.com/tpapp/ContinuousTransformations.jl) imposed for constraining the